Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Appendix

 \subsubsection{Effect of Denoising Objective}

-As demonstrated in left two panels in Figure \ref{app:noise_simmat}, the syllabic structures are already highly visible without the denoising objective, indicating that the major learning source is self-segmentation distillation than the denoising objective.
+As demonstrated in left two panels in Figure \ref{app:noise_simmat}, the syllabic structures are already highly visible without the denoising objective, indicating that the major learning source is self-segmentation distillation rather than the denoising objective.
 However, adding the denoising objective significantly improves robustness; otherwise, the model becomes highly sensitive to noisy audio as shown in the right two panels in Figure \ref{app:noise_simmat}.

-\subsection{Coding Efficiency with Duration-informed Tokenization}
+\subsubsection{Coding Efficiency with Duration-informed Tokenization}

-When we measure coding efficiency in \S \ref{resynth}, we ignore the duration information.
-Here, we recalculate the metrics by adding duration as separate token tagged to each speech token.
-Note that duration is counted as the number of frames, so it already lies on discrete space.
+When we measure coding efficiency in Section \ref{resynth}, we ignore the duration information.
+Here, we recalculate the metrics by adding duration as a separate token tagged to each speech token.
+Note that duration is counted as the number of frames, so it already lies on a discrete space.
 We find that 99\% of HuBERT tokens have duration less than 8, 7, and 6 with the vocab size of 50, 100, and 200, respectively.
 This means that the duration of each token can be coded by 3 bits.
 However, when BPE is applied, these 3 bits will be multiplied by the maximum number of units in subwords to count per-token duration bits, which is 10 to 16 depending on the vocab size and cluster granularity.

 The syllabic tokens do not densely cover the frames.
 Therefore, the duration of subsequent silence can be tagged along with the duration of the tokens.
 98\% of syllabic tokens have duration less than or equal to 16 (4 bits).
-We can also keep the subsequent silence duration up-to 7 frames (3 bits) efficiently, and silence longer than 7 frames can be regarded as a separate ``silence token", adding one more token to the k-means codebook.
+We can also keep the subsequent silence duration up-to 7 frames (3 bits) efficiently, and silence longer than 7 frames can be regarded as a separate ``silence token," adding one more token to the k-means codebook.

 Taking all these into consideration, we measure the coding efficiency metrics with the duration-informed tokens as Table \ref{di_coding}.
-Compared to Table \ref{coding}, the gap between HuBERT-BPE and ours gets even larger, where we achieve around or more than $4 \times$ gains compared to HuBERT baselines.
-Moreover, even after appending duration tokens, we achieve significantly lower bitrates which are below or around 100.
+Compared to Table \ref{coding}, the gap between HuBERT-BPE and \ours gets even larger, where we achieve around or more than $4 \times$ gains in bitrate and coding-rate compared to HuBERT baselines.
+Moreover, even after appending duration tokens, Sylber tokens still have very low bitrates which are below or around 100.

-\subsection{General Representational Power of \ours}
+\subsubsection{General Representational Power of \ours}